 China is one of the world's largest Internet populations with over 720 million people online.
 While they've only just passed 50% internet penetration, tapping into this market isn't as straight-forward as flicking a switch.
 There are also a number of regulatory considerations.

-Cloudflare doesn't operate it's own CDN or points-of-presence (i.e. POPs) in China, however they partner with search engine giant, Baidu, to leverage their pops.
-While Baidu's POPs are logically separated from Cloudflare's network, they offer many of the same performance and security features that Cloudflare offers for example intelligent traffic routing, quick propagation of rules, DDoS protection and more.
-Not only this, but the Baidu network is seamlessly integrated into the Cloudflare dashboard.
+Cloudflare doesn't operate it's own CDN or points-of-presence (i.e. POPs) in China, however they partner with JD Cloud, to leverage their POPs.
+While JD Cloud's POPs are logically separated from Cloudflare's network, they offer many of the same performance and security features that Cloudflare offers for example intelligent traffic routing, quick propagation of rules, DDoS protection and more.
+Not only this, but the JD Cloud network is seamlessly integrated into the Cloudflare dashboard.

-Compared with Cloudflare's standard global (non-China) offering, adding Baidu's network, enables you to cache content in 17 cities connecting to major ISPs in each region resulting in faster performance and reduced latency across China.
+Its integration with JD Cloud enables you to cache content in 17 cities connecting to major ISPs in each region resulting in faster performance and reduced latency across China.

 When looking to China, or 'overseas' in general, most companies look to a content delivery network or 'CDN' that accelerates delivery of your site around the world - around the world, except China, that is - well, mostly.
 China's a unique market in that to host content onshore, you need an ICP Licence in China, and to obtain an ICP licence you need to have an onshore business.